josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 It emits the `.d.ts` *type definition files* with type information that the AOT compiler needs to generate application code.
 At the same time, the AOT **collector** analyzes the metadata recorded in the Angular decorators and outputs metadata information in **`.metadata.json`** files, one per `.d.ts` file.

-You can think of `.metadata.json` as a diagram of the overall structure of a decorator's metadata, represented as an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+You can think of `.metadata.json` as a diagram of the overall structure of the metadata of a decorator, represented as an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 <div class="alert is-helpful">

-Angular's [schema.ts](https://github.com/angular/angular/blob/main/packages/compiler-cli/src/metadata/schema.ts) describes the JSON format as a collection of TypeScript interfaces.
+The [schema.ts](https://github.com/angular/angular/blob/main/packages/compiler-cli/src/metadata/schema.ts) in Angular describes the JSON format as a collection of TypeScript interfaces.

 </div>